ctminime/QB_Migrate_to_Linux/README.md

 to:
 /data/torrent/downloads/faketorrentsite/music
 Due to limitations in the bencode.py module, I had to re-write the entire fastresume file instead of just modifying the value in "save_path" and "qBt-savepath"

+**This does not include a "how to" to fully migrate QBittorrent to Linux.**